Vulkan Tutorial

 Device format properties

 We can test, for example, for compressed texture support.
 The compressed textures reduce memory consumption, lower bandwidth, but might reduce visual quality.
 Memory consumption and bandwidth requirements might be of issue for example, on mobile devices.
-But checking of the visual quality of compressed textures might be useful.
+But checking of the visual quality of compressed textures might be sometimes important.

 As of 2025, we can query for these Vulkan core formats: